 The Bards of Bone Plain

-This fantasy is a hardcover edition that was published by Ace Books on December 7, 2010 and has 329 pages.
+fantasy that was published by Ace Books on December 7, 2010 and has 329 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Solstice Wood, In the Forests of Serre, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose
+Other books by this author which I have reviewed include Solstice Wood, In the Forests of Serre, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose

 A standalone fantasy that was nominated for the Mythopoeic Fantasy Award for Adult Literature in 2011.